-The King of England, Edward the I stepped in after being requested to arbitrate by the Scottish Nobility.
-He would choose who would take over the Throne.
-Edward had a condition, however.
-He wanted to be recognized the Lord Paramount of Scotland, to which they agreed.
+To stop this, the King of England at the time, Edward the I, stepped in after being requested to arbitrate by the Scottish nobility.
+He was to choose who would take over the throne, but Edward had a condition: he wanted to be recognized the Lord Paramount of Scotland, to which they agreed.

 Yet Edward had very little interest in allowing the Scots to live free.
-He levied taxes upon them, which they accepted well enough, but eventually he also demanded that the Scots provide a military service in the war effort against France.
+He levied taxes upon them, which they accepted well enough, but he also demanded that the Scots give military service in the war effort against France.

-Upon learning about such a decision, King Edward moved his forces into Scotland and sacked the city of Berwick, seizing control of it and demand John Balliol surrender the rest of his territories.
-The Scots fought back and at the Battle of Dunbar were utterly crushed.
+Upon learning about such a decision, King Edward I of England moved his forces into Scotland and sacked the city of Berwick, seizing control of it and demanding that King John Balliol surrender the rest of his territories.
+The Scots fought back at the Battle of Dunbar and were utterly crushed.

 This created tension within Scotland but with their king’s leadership failing to inspire a great fight against the British and the occupation of their lands, there was not much that they could do without a leader.
 It would seem that as long as the English stood strong, they would ultimately be subjugated by King Edward.

-The poet known as Blind Harry chronicled much of William Wallace’s life, but Harry’s descriptions were somewhat generous and most historians now hold that the majority of things he said about William Wallace were somewhat untrue or exaggerated.
+The poet known as Blind Harry chronicled much of William Wallace’s life, but Harry’s descriptions were somewhat generous and most historians now hold that the majority of things he said about William were somewhat untrue or exaggerated.

-William’s part in these rebellions up until Lanark was unknown.
-Lanark was the headquarters of the British Sherriff William Heselrig.
-Heselrig was in charge of administering justice and during one of his courts, William Wallace rallied up a few soldiers and promptly killed Heselrig and all of his men.
+William’s part in these rebellions up until May 1297 was unknown.
+Lanark was the headquarters of the British Sherriff of Lanark William Heselrig.
+Heselrig was in charge of administering justice and during one of his courts, William rallied up a few soldiers and promptly killed Heselrig and all of his men.

-The reason for why William assassinated this man is unknown.
-The myth was that Heselrig had ordered the execution of Wallace’s wife and William was looking for revenge, but we don’t have any historical evidence of such a thing.
+The reason why William assassinated this man is unknown.
+The myth was that Heselrig had ordered the execution of Wallace’s wife and William was looking for revenge (the plot of the move Braveheart) but we don’t have any historical evidence of such a thing.

 With the Scottish moving quickly and retaking land, the English grew nervous about the security of their sole remaining territory in Northern Scotland, Dundee.
 In order to secure the city, they began to march soldiers toward Dundee.
 The only problem was that they would need to cross the Stirling Bridge to get there, and that was exactly where Wallace and his forces were waiting.

 The English forces, led by Earl of Surrey, were in a precarious position.
 They would need to cross the river in order to reach their objective, but the Scottish resistance fighters on the other side would engage as soon as they crossed.

-Despite the fact that Surrey’s forces were numerically superior, Wallace’s strategy cut the first group off from the bridge and the English forces were promptly slaughtered.
-Those who could escaped did so by swimming in the river to get away.
+Despite the fact that Surrey’s forces were numerically superior, Wallace’s strategy cut the first group off from the Stirling Bridge and the English forces were promptly slaughtered.
+Those who could escape did so by swimming in the river to get away.

 This immediately killed any of Surrey’s will to fight.
-He lost his nerve and despite still having a main force in his control, he ordered the bridge to be destroyed and for his forces to retreat.
-The idea of cavalry losing to infantry was a shocking concept and this defeat shattered the English’s confidence against the Scots.
-This would be a major victory for Wallace and he would continue in his war campaign.
+He lost his nerve and despite still having the main force in his control, he ordered the Stirling Bridge to be destroyed and for his forces to retreat.
+The idea of cavalry losing to infantry was a shocking concept and this defeat shattered the English’s confidence against the Scots, turning this battle into a major victory for Wallace and he would continue in his war campaign.